Hair Loss Medication

 Female hair loss and male hair loss are different but similar.
 At the same time, both genders can benefit from the use of anti-androgen drugs.

 Female pattern hair loss and male pattern hair loss can happen for different reasons.
-Men are more likely to lose their hair than women on top of the head, while females lose hair all over.
+Men are likelier to lose their hair than women on top of the head, while females lose hair all over.

-With females, hair loss could be anything from alopecia areata to hormonal issues, while men most often suffer from androgenetic alopecia.
+Hair loss in females could be anything from alopecia areata to hormonal issues, while men often suffer from androgenetic alopecia.

-Depending on the root of the problem, the medication is going to differ.
+Depending on the problem’s root, the medication will differ.

 What Are The Different Medications For Hair Loss?